Man Arrested For Supplying Drugs To Liam Payne: Argentine Police - UrduPoint

 Three of the five were charged with manslaughter and the other two with supplying illegal drugs, prosecutors said earlier this week.

-Paiz, 24, is accused with supplying Payne with drugs two days before this death.
+Paiz, 24, is accused of supplying Payne with drugs two days before his death.

 In November, Paiz denied in a television interview having given drugs to Payne, although he said that he met the pop star and spent time with him at his hotel.